 This is also a really great opportunity to reassess existing fields.
 (Do you really need that category drop-down?
 Are you doing anything with the data, or are you just collecting it for the sake of collecting it?)
 I find a lot of organizations try to collect granular information for “future” reporting needs, but the future never happens.
 Lean and simplify!

 Go ahead and create or update your custom fields in Zendesk Support according to your plans.
-Or, if you want to test this out before “going live” with your shiny new forms, spin up a new Sandbox for your Zendesk account by going to Manage > Sandbox and create your new fields there before making production changes.
+If you're on Support Enterprise, you can test this in a sandbox before making production changes.

 Now it’s time to take the plunge and create your ticket forms .
 By now you should have a spreadsheet handy with the forms you need to create and which fields belong on each form, which means the heavy lifting is done.

 Once created, make sure you test out each form both from an end-user’s perspective and an agent’s perspective.
 You’ll want to test the following items:

 - Are the field-level settings correct?
 (Are you forcing an end-user to fill out a field that’s not necessary?)

 - Are the correct forms displaying to the end-user?
 Are they in a logical order?